rbvegas/StatiCSharp/README.md

     name: "My Awesome Website",
     description: @"Description of your website",
     language: "en-US",
-    sections: "posts, about",
+    sections: "posts, about",           //select which folders should be treated as sections
-    source: @"/path/to/your/project"
-    );
+    source: @"/path/to/your/project"    // path to the folder of your website project );

 myAwesomeWebsite.Make();